Transvestite: 1 / Scooter: 0

 I’m not sure how you believe that you would react if you were to find yourself in my shoes at that moment.
 Perhaps you’re thinking that you have too much pride to ride a 150 CC scooter in the first place and that if you did somehow find yourself the owner of one, you should be grateful to anyone who would go to such lengths to destroy it and thereby save you the humiliation of having to ride it.

-I can tell you from having lived this experience that you will undoubtedly remain motionless and uncomprehending for a few moments before the reality of what has just occurred sets in, after which you will probably leap to your feet and run across the street, shouting, “Hey!
+I can tell you from having lived this experience that you will undoubtedly remain motionless and uncomprehending for a few moments before the reality of what has just occurred sets in, after which you will probably leap to your feet and run across the street to accost the perpetrator, shouting, “Hey!
 What the fuck is wrong with you?!”

 But that is when, in the amber Los Angeles twilight, she turned toward me a face streaked with black mascara and disorganized splotches of blue eye shadow and said, in a voice that sounded like the lovechild of Lindsay Lohan and Kathleen Turner after a week-long meth bender, “Everything!”

-A few more moments of uncomprehending confusion passed, after which I concluded that this was, at the very least, an earnest answer to my inquiry.
+A few more moments of uncomprehending confusion passed, after which I concluded that this was, at the very least, an earnest answer to my question.